 How is the licensing system managed?

-You can view all registered and unregistered users, see when users viewed your documents for the first time, how many times they have attempted to register and from which IP address, allocate additional licenses and delete users from the system.
+You can view all active and non-active users, , how many times they have attempted to activate their license and from which device and IP address.
+You can also allocate additional licenses and delete users from the system.

 Is there a limit to the number of documents I can protect or the no. of customers that can receive protected PDFs?